Skip to main content

 “What about…”

 “I want to invite Ram Uncle to the Sagai.”
 Pratap studied her face.
-It was emotionless, only the smile on her face and eyes faded.
-“Heer wants her father to bless her and it’s for…”
+It was emotionless, with only the smile on her face and her eyes faded.
+“Heer wants her father to bless her, and it’s for…”

-“Don’t worry Heer.”
+“Don’t worry, Heer.”
 Pratap’s words made Shakti smile as she stared at him “She just needs some time.”
-He reassured as Heer nodded with a faint smile.
+He was reassured as Heer nodded with a faint smile.
 “Thank you.”

-Ajabdeh had spent a sleepless night and so had Heer.
-After pretending to be asleep for a whole hour Heer had finally spoken to her.
+Ajabdeh had spent a sleepless night, and so had Heer.
+After pretending to be asleep for a whole hour, Heer finally spoke to her.

-“But Jija, when we talk of second chances, can’t it also be that Baba does repent what he had done and he does want to apologize?”
-Heer reasoned “He had tried to reach out to me too many times Jija and I just want to know if I am right.”
+“But Jija, when we talk of second chances, can’t it also be that Baba does repent what he had done, and he does want to apologise?”
+Heer reasoned, “He had tried to reach out to me too many times, Jija and I just want to know if I am right.”

 “And them!”
 Ajabdeh pointed outside with a poker face.